BenjaminPasco/kickstart.nvim/shortcuts.md

 # comment:

-- to add all the commands
+- to add all the shortcuts

 # telescope:

+- add shortcuts

+# treesitter:

-- add commands
+- add shortcuts